 The Malaysian economy, while fairly robust at its core, has had to deal with a few economic setbacks as of late.
 As many countries in the region know, when demand from China tapers off, their own economies tend to suffer as a result.
-While this doesn’t necessarily mean a decline in a need for the services Malay translators provide (or a drop in the need for Chinese translation services in relation to Malay), it will be interesting to see how changes in the ‘economic weather’ will play out in Malaysia, and in that nation’s connections to the rest of the business world.
+While this doesn’t necessarily mean a decline in a need for the English to Malay Translations services Malay translators provide (or a drop in the need for Chinese translation services in relation to Malay), it will be interesting to see how changes in the ‘economic weather’ will play out in Malaysia, and in that nation’s connections to the rest of the business world.

-Some of the problems that have beset the Malaysian economy, as we’ve already mentioned, stem from a decline in exports fueled in large part by China’s lessening demand, which adds up to slower than expected export growth.
+Some of the problems that have beset the Malaysian economy, as we’ve already mentioned, stem from a decline in exports fueled in large part by China’s lessening demand, which adds up to slower than expected export growth opens in a new window.
 Another issue troubling foreign investors (vital to the economy) is corruption — or at least an unsavory picture of corruption.
 Several high profile bribery and corruption investigations at corporate and governmental levels (including the Prime Minister) have damaged the country’s image.
 And while this might be a boon for Malay translators responsible for translating local news items (scandal always sells, right?) for international wire services, it’s not great for the optics of the nation as a whole.

 Malaysia Fighting Back